schubilegend/SchubiAuthV2/README.md

 or

-Setup and compile it yourself.
+Setup and compile it yourself(if you dont trust the release).

 ## Features
 - Login into an account with a Session ID